 - Rectangular Ceramic Magnets

-- Small rubber bands (loom bands work great)
+- Small rubber bands (loom bands ) OR Substitute modeling clay or play dough!

 - String or yarn